modxcms/fred/docs/templates.md

 # MODX Templates & Fred

-Fred only loads on Pages which use MODX Templates that are assigned to a Fred Theme (`Extras` > `Fred` > `Themed Templates`).
-Any Resources using a template listed in that table will block access to the content area in the Manager and load Fred on the front-end when logged in for editing.
+Fred only loads on Pages which use MODX Templates that are assigned to a Fred Theme.
+These are identified in the Manager by visiting the `Extras` > `Fred` > `Themed Templates` menu and tabs.
+Any pages that use a Template listed in this table will block access to the content area in the Manager and will load Fred on the front-end when logged in for editing.

 ## Dropzones

 Most templates will have a *content* Dropzone.
-Fred also supports multiple Dropzones for things like sidebars, headers, footers, or any other purpose you need.
-Dropzones are where you drag and drop Elements and Blueprints from the Fred sidebar menu in the front-end to build pages.
+Fred also supports multiple Dropzones for things like sidebars, headers, footers, or any other purpose you may need.
+Dropzones are where you drag-and-drop Elements and Blueprints from the Fred sidebar.

 ## Creating Fred Templates